eniolatalabi/numbersapi-stageone/README.md

 }

 ### Deployment
 The API is currently deployed using Render, as it is a platform that supports Node.js.
-Follow the platform-specific instructions to deploy your application.